gyeyoqu/MultiOgar-Edited/README.md

 If you want to include your server in the list.
 Just install the latest version of MultiOgar server and enable server tracking with `serverTracker = 1` in gameserver.ini

-If you have other server and want to include it in the list, just insert the code to ping ogar-tracker.tk into your server.
-You can found example in MultiOgar source code: https://github.com/Megabyte918/MultiOgar-Edited/blob/master/src/GameServer.js#L1350-L1373
+If you have another tracker where you want to publish your server at, see [this function](https://github.com/Megabyte918/MultiOgar-Edited/blob/master/src/GameServer.js#L1244) for adding the functionality.

 ## Screenshot